TMD Disorders can Progress to Chronic if Untreated

 The Transition to Chronicity in TMDs

 To some degree, the presence of such heterogenicity limits the ability to make broad generalizations about the pathogenesis of TMDs.
-However, it is possible to break TMDs down into two general groups; those that affect the TMJ itself (intraarticular) and those that involve chronic pain in the masticatory tissues surrounding the joints (extraarticular).
+However, once a better understanding of the temporomandibular joint’s anatomy is gained, it is possible to break TMDs down into two general groups; those that affect the TMJ itself (intraarticular) and those that involve chronic pain in the masticatory tissues surrounding the joints (extraarticular).

 Temporomandibular Disorders (TMD) Taxonomy